tomkart/CarND-Behavioral-Cloning-P3/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving (2 laps), recovering from the left and right sides of the road (1 lap), and in reverse direction (1 lap).

 For details about how I created the training data, see the next section.

+I have also corrected the image color in model.py, so that it will be the same as the image read in by drive.py.

 ### Model Architecture and Training Strategy